GOD IN THE BOOK OF ESTHER

 Hearing about the evil plot of Haman, the Jews in Babylon mourned, wailed, fasted and prayed, laying in sackcloth and ashes (Esth.
 4:1-17).
 Ironically, God remained silence to their loud, passionate and desperate cries and prayers for help and deliverance.

-God sent them no prophet with words of comfort, hope and assurance.
-Neither did God give them any miraculous signs to assure them of His intervention.
+God neither sent them any prophet with words of comfort, hope and assurance nor give them any miraculous signs to assure them of His intervention.
 That period was indeed their dark hours in Babylon!

 We can certainly identify with their distress and confusion stemming not only from the threat of their enemy, but also from the silence of their God.